François Guizot: Later life

 After having resigned as Prime Minister of France, he left politics.
 He was aware that the link between himself and public life was broken forever, and he never made the slightest attempt to renew it.
-The greater part of the year he spent at his residence at Val Richer, an Augustine monastery near Lisieux in Normandy, which had been sold at the time of the first Revolution.
-His two daughters, who married two descendants of the illustrious Dutch family of De Witt, so congenial in faith and manners to the Huguenots of France, kept his house.
+The greater part of the year he spent at his residence at Val Richer, a former cistercian monastery near Lisieux in Normandy, which had been sold at the time of the first Revolution.
+His two daughters married two descendants of the patrician family De Witt of Amsterdam, not be confused with the illustrious Dordrecht family De Witt of former Grand Pensionary Johan de Witt.
+Both where so congenial in faith and manners to the Huguenots of France, kept his house.
 One of his sons-in-law farmed the estate.
 Guizot devoted his later years with undiminished energy to literary labour, which was in fact his chief means of subsistence.

 In 1854, Guizot published his Histoire de la république d'Angleterre et de Cromwell (2 vols., 1854), then his Histoire du protectorat de Cromwell et du rétablissement des Stuarts (2 vols., 1856).
 He also published an essay on Peel, and amid many essays on religion, during the ten years 1858–1868, appeared the extensive Mémoires pour servir à l'histoire de mon temps, in nine volumes.
 His speeches were included in 1863 in his Histoire parlementaire de la France (5 vols. of parliamentary speeches, 1863).

 As his grandchildren grew up around him, he began to teach them French history.
 From these lessons sprang his last work, the Histoire de France racontée à mes petits enfants.
 The history came down to 1789, and was continued to 1870 by his daughter Madame Guizot de Witt from her father's notes.